Caparra Archaeological Site

-Caparra is an archaeological site in the municipality of Guaynabo in northeastern Puerto Rico.
-Declared a U.S. National Historic Landmark in 1994, the site contains the remains of the first European settlement and capital of the main island of Puerto Rico, specifically the foundations of the residence of Juan Ponce de León, the first European conquistador and governor of Puerto Rico.
-Settled in 1508 and officially abandoned in 1521, it represents the oldest known European settlement in the United States.
-The site is on the grounds of the Museo de la Conquista y Colonización (Museum of the Conquest and Colonization of Puerto Rico), which features artifacts from the area and other archaeological sites in Puerto Rico.
+Caparra is an archaeological site containing the remains of Caparra, the first European settlement in the main island of Puerto Rico.
+Located in the municipality of Guaynabo on the grounds of the Museo y Parque Histórico Ruinas de Caparra (Original Residence of Juan Ponce de León) near the town line with the capital municipality of San Juan, it is centered around the foundations of the residence of Juan Ponce de León, the first European conquistador and governor of Puerto Rico, who established the settlement as the capital of Puerto Rico in late 1508.
+It is a U.S. National Historic Landmark, as it represents the oldest known European settlement in the United States.

+Caparra, also known by its settlers as Ciudad de Puerto Rico ("City of Rich Port"), was founded in the southern side of San Juan Bay.
+However, the settlement was overwhelmed with health, defense, logistical, and communication difficulties due to its low-lying, swampy terrain.
+From 1519 to 1521, to facilitate the development of the settlement, it was reestablished on the nearby San Juan Islet in the northern side of San Juan Bay under the name of San Juan Bautista de Puerto Rico (Saint John Baptist of Rich Port), present day the Old San Juan historic quarter in the capital municipality of San Juan.

 History

-In 1508, Juan Ponce de León founded the original Spanish settlement in Puerto Rico at Caparra, named after the abandoned ancient Roman village of Cáparra in the province of Cáceres, Spain, the birthplace of then-governor of Spain's Caribbean territories Nicolás de Ovando., Today, it is known as the Pueblo Viejo barrio of Guaynabo, just to the west of the current San Juan metropolitan area.
+In late 1508, Juan Ponce de León founded the original Spanish settlement in Puerto Rico at Caparra, named after the abandoned ancient Roman village of Cáparra in the province of Cáceres, Spain, the birthplace of then-governor of Spain's Caribbean territories Nicolás de Ovando.
+Today, it is known as the Pueblo Viejo barrio of Guaynabo, just to the west of the capital of San Juan.

 The air was not wholesome and the mendicant friars insisted on moving the settlement closer to the bay and to the sea.
 They complained that infants were dying.
-Their preferred area was that of the Islet of Puerto Rico ("rich port" or "good port"), because of its similar geographical features to the island of Gran Canaria in the Canary Islands.
+Their preferred area was that of an elevated islet located at the entrance of the bay.

 It was not until the end of Ponce de León's tenure as governor that they had their wish.
-By 1521, the move was complete and it was known as "Villa de Puerto Rico."
-With time, the name of the island, San Juan Bautista de Puerto Rico, traded places with what is now the capital of Puerto Rico: San Juan.
+By 1521, the move was complete.
+It was officially named San Juan Bautista de Puerto Rico (Saint John Baptist of Rich Port), but it was most commonly referred to as Puerto Rico.
+By the 17th century, the name of the island, San Juan Bautista, had traded places with what is now the capital: San Juan.

 According to Floyd, "Ponce built the only stone house in the village, which for years functioned additionally as the Casa de Contratación, the archive, and the arsenal."
 It became his permanent home, where he was joined by his family in 1509.